 For bugs, feature requests and further issues please use the issue tracker on github of the aiida-fleur repository.

 Features, Illustrations, Usage examples:

 AiiDA graph visualization of a small database containing about 130 000 nodes from Fleur calculations.
 (Visualized with Gephi)

 Example 2, Material screening:

-Fleur SCF convergence of 1362 different screened Binary systems managed by the scf workchain
+Fleur SCF convergence of over 4000 different screened binary systems managed by the scf workchain

 Example 3 Method robustness, tuning:

 FLAPW muffin tin radii for all materials (>820000) in the OQMD .